engineerscodes/COVID_19_TRACKER/README.md

 # COVID_19_TRACKER
-IT is a Realtime tracker using python and api(covi19.indian.org) +plotly and geopy
+It is a Realtime tracker using python and api(covi19.indian.org) +plotly and geopy and Dash